Ahmed Khalil

 Emily Lorentz

 Emily Lorentz is a campus minister with an inter-denominational Christian non-profit called The Navigators where she helps university students make sense of the life and teachings of Jesus.
 She and the Navigator community aim to help one another walk in apprenticeship to Jesus wherever someone may find themselves on their spiritual journey through mentorship, small group Bible study, and authentic conversation.
 Emily embarked on this journey five years ago after graduating with a B.A. in Psychology and Spanish.
-She’s currently pursuing a MA in Christian Spiritual Formation and Leadership.
+Emily holds a MA in Christian Spiritual Formation and Leadership.

-You can find Emily in T27 on Thursdays from 9am – 11:30am.
+You can find Emily in T27 on Thursdays from 1pm – 3pm.
 Please email her for additional times.

 Email: emilyl@navigators.ca